Construction Of Imarat Stadium In Aghdam To Kick Off In Few Months - President Ilham Aliyev

-(MENAFN- AzerNews) Construction of the Imarat stadium in Aghdam will start in a few
+the Imarat stadium in Aghdam will start in a few months, President

 Will be updated